TechnicalPursuit/TIBET/doc/markdown/tibet-lint.1.md

     An alternate way to provide the filter expression to filter for file names to lint.

-  * `--force`:
+  * `--clean`:
     Tell the linter to ignore any `tibetlint.json` file content which would limit the check to only changed files.
-With `--force` set all files will be checked even if they haven't changed since the last lint pass.
+With `--clean` set all files will be checked even if they haven't changed since the last lint pass.

   * `--list` :